shekkizh/shekkizh.github.io/_pages/about.md

 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New
+[July 2021] Model selection and explainability in neural networks using a polytope interpolation framework accepted at [Asilomar 2021](https://asilomarsscconf.org/)

 [Jan 2021] Revisiting local neighborhood methods in machine learning accepted at [DSLW 2021](http://conferences.ece.ubc.ca/dslw2021/#/)

 [Oct 2020] [Efficient graph construction for image representation](https://2020.ieeeicip.org/awards/) wins **Best Student Paper Award** at ICIP2020.